nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 The manifest has two Kubernetes objects:
 - A Headless Service, this service is used so that the Secondary Pods can connect to the primary one via ssh through a fixed DNS, this DNS will be "&lt;service nam&gt; .&lt;namespace name&gt; .svc.cluster.local"  because the private IP of the primary Pod can change each time it is recreated.
-This service has no open port since is not required any communication from outside.
+This service has no open ports since it does not require any communication to or from the outside.
 - A Pod with the primary image of the Security Server Sidecar, as image tag we can choose between the "primary" or "primary-slim" described in [3 X-Road Security Server Sidecar images for Kubernetes](#3-x-road-security-server-sidecar-images-for-Kubernetes).
-The Pod defines two volumes, one for store the secret public key described in [4.2.4 Kubernetes Secrets](#424-Kubernetes-secrets) and a volume to store the `etc/xroad` configuration.
-It is possible to choose between the volumes described in [4.2.3 Kubernetes Volumes](#423-Kubernetes-volumes).
+The Pod defines two volumes: one volume to store the secret public key described in [4.5.4 Kubernetes Secrets](#454-Kubernetes-secrets), and a second volume to store the `etc/xroad` configuration.
+It is possible to choose between the volumes described in [4.5.3 Kubernetes Volumes](#453-Kubernetes-volumes).
 Once the Primary Pod is deployed we need to configure it (register in the Central Server, create the certificates...) following the [User Guide](https://github.com/nordic-institute/X-Road-Security-Server-sidecar/blob/master/doc/security_server_sidecar_user_guide.md#43-configuration).

-Once the configuration is ready, it is possible to verify by running a Healthcheck from inside the internal network, checking that the result is OK:
+Once the configuration is ready, it is possible to verify the installation by running a Healthcheck to the Pod running the Security Server Sidecar container from the internal network and checking that the result is OK:
 ```
 curl -i <private pod ip>:5588
 ```

-#### 4.2.6.3 Secondary Pods installation
+#### 4.5.6.3 Secondary Pods installation
-An example of how to install the Secondary Pod is shown in the manifest below (**reference data: 3.1, 3.3, 3.4, 3.12, 3.13, 3.14,3.15, 3.17, 3.18, 3.19, 3.20, 1.4, 1.5, 1.6, 1.10**):
+An example of how to install the Secondary Pod is shown in the manifest below (**reference Data: 3.1, 3.2, 3.4, 3.12, 3.13, 3.14, 3.15, 3.17, 3.18, 3.19, 3.20, 1.4, 1.5, 1.6, 1.10**):
 ``` yaml
 apiVersion: v1
 kind: Service